The main goal of the lab this week is to determine

 In all remaining labs the two sections will work together.
 Make a point of intermixing the seating so that sections are not polarized on opposite sides of the room.
 Decide if the name cards are needed.

 Begin with the standard meeting startup.

-Spend roughly 10 minutes in total to present the short concept
+Spend up to 20 minutes in total to present the short concept

 summaries prepared before lab, reviewing the

-team's two ideas and feedback from the mockup presentation.
-Your instructors will discuss your mockup review grades in next week's team meeting.
+team's four ideas and feedback from the mockup presentation.

 System integrators should propose the decision process they have